scorelab/com-dictionary/README.md

 <b>3.
 Setup Firebase Project</b>

 Goto your <a href="">Firebase Console </a>and create a new project in Firebase Console.
-Then register a new web app.
+Register a new web app.
 Copy the **config data** from the config file which will look like this.
 ```
 apiKey: "firebase-api-key",